-Transgender soldier: 'I felt like I had just gotten fired via tweet'
+Transgender troops on why they serve: 'We're not burdens'

 For King, the ban's lift meant she could finally be herself on the job.
 For years, she lived a double life of presenting as a man when at work on base by adhering to male grooming standards and using men's facilities.
 At home and with friends, she was the woman she felt she'd always been.

 The 2016 policy enabled her to formally transition in the military.
-She began adhering to female grooming standards in July and began the process of changing her gender marker in Department of Defense personnel files.
+She started adhering to female grooming standards in July with the support of her command.
+She began the process of changing her gender marker in Department of Defense personnel files.

-Now, after Wednesday's development, she fear's the momentum is gone.
+Now, after Wednesday's development, she fears the momentum is gone.
 Trump's announcement leaves more questions than answers, King said, especially for active transgender troops.

 "I think there's some ambiguity in the statement that was made and it's going to take some further development to figure out the intent," she said.
 "The policy to allow people who are serving openly has been in effect and is going strong.
 What does this mean for us?"